CryptorGit/MiniMikuDanceMobile/work_log.md

 - Added Analyze Video button and hookup in AppInitializer
 - Implemented MotionData, MotionGenerator and MotionPlayer basics
 - Added Generate/Play buttons and logic in AppInitializer
+- Implemented CameraController with gyro and editor mouse look
+- Added Toggle Camera button and functionality